1. Sustainability TOP

 Basic Approach

-Furthermore, in the Medium-Term Business Plan formulated in April 2024, titled ISUZU Transformation (IX), Isuzu has detailed its vision and roadmap for 2030, focusing on the evolution of human capital management.
+In the Medium-Term Business Plan launched in April 2024, ISUZU Transformation Growth to 2030 (IX), we outlined our vision and roadmap toward 2030, focusing on the evolution of human capital management.

 Management Structure